 Also, the release should be presented in the monthly OMB meeting prior to the release to production.

-In the case a emergency release is needed, it will be announced in the following meeting.
+In the case an emergency release is needed, it will be announced in the following meeting.

 3.2.2 Build Release

 Due to the open-source nature of the developed software, and since the Portal uses Git internally, the release will be published in GitHub [R5], which is a Public release platform based on Git.